rust-lang/rfcs/0000-virtual.md

 ```

 In the nested notation only, if an item has exactly the same type parameters as
 its parent, they may be ommitted.
-That is for
+For example, for

 ```
 struct Sg<X, Y> {